 Have you ever felt belittled or dismissed without even doing anything?
-Or perhaps you’ve been treated negatively or made fun of because of your race or age?
-You may have been discriminated against.
-In Manitoba and the whole of Canada, discrimination is not tolerated nor allowed.
-There are laws, codes, and acts that are in place to protect individuals from discrimination.
+Or perhaps you’ve been treated negatively or made fun at because of your race or age?
+This is called discrimination.

 Do these sound familiar?